-The U.S.-Japan Creative Artist Fellowship Program provides three- to five-month residencies in Japan for five individual creative artists in any discipline.
+The U.S.-Japan Creative Artist Fellowship Program provides three- to five-month residencies in Japan for up to five individual creative artists in any discipline.
 While in Japan, artists work on an individual project which may include the creation of new work or pursuit of their individual artistic goals.
-In summer 2019, JUSFC and the Arts Endowment selected five U.S.-Japan artistic teams for the 2019-2020 U.S.-Japan Creative Artists Fellowship Program.
-Each team collaborated on a project that reflected the themes of the 2020 Olympic and Paralympic Games.
-While the Olympics were postponed because of COVID, the completed projects continue to be showcased in Tokyo.
+To take advantage of the 2025 Osaka World Expo, our approach will be slightly different.
+JUSFC and the Arts Endowment will select up to five U.S.-Japan artistic teams.
+The selected American artists will team with a Japanese artist to collaborate on a project that will reflect the themes of the 2025 World Expo.
+The completed projects will be showcased in Osaka over the course of the Expo dates.